-The preparation of financial statements in conformity with IFRS as issued by the IASB in conformity with the Companies Act 2006 requires the Group to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
+The preparation of financial statements accordance with both International Accounting Standards in conformity with UK-adopted International Accounting Standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards requires the Group to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
 UK company law and IFRS require the Directors, in preparing the Group's financial statements, to select suitable accounting policies, apply them consistently and make judgements and estimates that are reasonable.
 The Group's estimates and assumptions are based on historical experience and expectations of future events and are reviewed on an ongoing basis.
 Although these estimates are based on the Directors' best knowledge of the amount, actual results may differ ultimately from those estimates.

-The estimates of most significance to the financial statements, are in relation to EIR, expected credit losses and equity investments at fair value through profit or loss.
+The estimates of most significance to the financial statements, are in relation to expected credit losses and equity investments at fair value through profit or loss.
 These are detailed below.